Daily Scrum Anti-Patterns: 24+2 Ways to Improve as a Scrum Team

 In my experience, the Daily Scrum is the Scrum event with the highest anti-pattern density among all events.
-Learn more about the Daily Scrum anti-patterns that threaten your Scrum team’s success, from becoming a reporting session to assignments to answering these three questions.
+Learn more about Daily Scrum anti-patterns that threaten your Scrum team’s success, from becoming a reporting session to assignments to answering these three questions.

 The Purpose of the Daily Scrum

 The purpose of the Daily Scrum is clearly described in the Scrum Guide — no guessing is necessary:

 The purpose of the Daily Scrum is to inspect progress toward the Sprint Goal and adapt the Sprint Backlog as necessary, adjusting the upcoming planned work.

 The Daily Scrum is a 15-minute event for the Developers of the Scrum Team.
 To reduce complexity, it is held at the same time and place every working day of the Sprint.
 If the Product Owner or Scrum Master are actively working on items in the Sprint Backlog, they participate as Developers.

 The Developers can select whatever structure and techniques they want, as long as their Daily Scrum focuses on progress toward the Sprint Goal and produces an actionable plan for the next day of work.
 This creates focus and improves self-management.